gcc-mirror/gcc/gcc/config/alpha/sync.md

   [(set_attr "type" "st_c")])

 ;; The Alpha Architecture Handbook says that it is UNPREDICTABLE whether ;; the lock is cleared by a TAKEN branch.
-If we were to honor that, it ;; would mean that we could not expand a ll/sc sequence until after the ;; final basic-block reordering pass.
-Fortunately, it appears that no ;; Alpha implementation ever built actually clears the lock on branches, ;; taken or not.
+This means that we can not ;; expand a ll/sc sequence until after the final basic-block reordering pass.

 (define_insn_and_split "sync_<fetchop_name><mode>"
   [(set (match_operand:I48MODE 0 "memory_operand" "+m")